Community grants program

 We consider initiatives that:

-- Help young people in B.C. become responsible drivers, or
+Help young people in B.C. become responsible drivers

 Injury recovery / disability support

-We consider initiatives that will help our injured customers — and other British Columbians recovering from an injury or living with a disability — to live healthy, active and productive lives.
+We consider initiatives that will help people living in B.C. who are recovering from an injury or living with a disability to live healthy, active and productive lives.

 Applying for a community grant